Researchers hope DNA testing may finally prove whether bones found on a remote island were Amelia Earhart's

-(CNN)A skull and other bone fragments that were found on a remote Pacific island may, in fact, belong to the famous female aviator Amelia Earhart.

-But it may take modern DNA testing to help researchers close the case.
+(CNN)DNA testing may determine whether newly discovered bones from an island in the Pacific are those of Amelia Earhart -- and perhaps shed light on what happened to the pioneering aviator after she disappeared.

-The bones were found found on Nikumaroro, a remote island in the western Pacific Ocean, in 1940.
-But it wasn't until a 2018 study when people began to suspect they could very well belong to Earhart.
-That's when researcher Richard Jantz re-examined their measurements and found they closely matched those of the missing aviator.
+The bones were found on Nikumaroro, a remote island in the western Pacific Ocean, in 1940.
+But it wasn't until a 2018 study that people began to suspect they could belong to Earhart.
+That's when researcher Richard Jantz re-examined their measurements and found they closely matched those of the missing pilot.

-Now, Dr. Erin Kimmerle, a forensic anthropologist at South Florida University, will use DNA testing to confirm the theory.
+Erin Kimmerle, a forensic anthropologist at the University of South Florida, plans to use DNA testing to confirm the theory.
 Kimmerle sent samples off for DNA testing and is awaiting the results.

-She was invited by National Geographic and will appear in an upcoming documentary about the pilot.
+She was invited by National Geographic and appears in an upcoming documentary about the pilot.

-Whether or not the bones are positively identified as Earhart's, Kimmerle sees this as an exciting opportunity to focus on the legendary woman's life, rather than the story of her death.
+Whether or not the bones are positively identified as Earhart's, Kimmerle says she sees this as an exciting opportunity to focus on the legendary woman's life, rather than the story of her death.

 "I think a lot of the focus is always on the mystery," she told CNN.
 "And, certainly, we always want to solve that and find out what happened.
-But whether this is her or not, [the real value] in a historic case like this that gets so much attention is really looking at that person's life and what they achieved."
+But whether this is her or not, (the real value) in a historic case like this that gets so much attention is really looking at that person's life and what they achieved."

 The bones in question were originally dismissed by a researcher as male remains.
-Then, for decades, the bones he incorrectly identified were missing.
-Last year, they turned up in a museum on the island of Tarawa.
+Then, for decades, the bones were missing.
+Last year, a set of bones matching the characteristics of those lost in 1940 were found in a museum on the island of Tarawa, leading researchers to question whether they were the missing remains -- and perhaps those of the missing aviator.

 If the bones are confirmed to be Earhart's, the flurry of theories surrounding her sudden, mysterious disappearance will be quashed, confirming that she did not die in a crash but survived for some time as a castaway far out in the Pacific.

-Note: An earlier version of this piece misspelled Amelia Earhart's name and misidentified Papua New Guinea.